Unsure if you want to take the PADI Advanced Open Water Diver (AOW or AOWD) course? Read on to learn everything you need to know including:

 It’s always a good idea to ask your PADI Instructor what they recommend, but you also want to consider courses that interest you.
 Here are a few suggestions to consider:

-Most people aren’t naturally good at buoyancy, and there are a lot of benefits to getting this skill dialed in.
+Another one worth considering: most people aren’t naturally good at buoyancy, and there are a lot of benefits to getting this skill dialed in.
 That’s why I always recommend the Peak Performance Buoyancy Adventure Dive to my students.

 If you plan to shoot underwater photos or video, the Digital Underwater Photography Adventure Dive (which includes videography skills) can help you avoid common beginner mistakes.
 Your instructor can show you techniques that will drastically shorten the learning curve.
 Learn more about the Digital Underwater Photographer Specialty course.